-- Check that the master on-off valve is fully on. - Check that the water chamber gauge indicates the recommended pressure (normally 15 psi). - Check for any air bubbles and flush the fluid system. - Check for leaks at stopcock or transducer. - Check for any blocked capillary tubes. - Remove any blocked capillary tubes and flush them from both ends using a 1cc syringe filled with sterilized irrigation water or rubbing alcohol.
+- Check that the master on-off valve is fully on. - Check that the water chamber gauge indicates the recommended pressure (15 psi recommended). - Check for any air bubbles and flush the fluid system. - Check for leaks at stopcock or transducer. - · Check for any blocked capillary tubes. - Remove any blocked capillary tubes and flush them from both ends using a 1cc syringe filled with distilled water or rubbing alcohol.
 If any capillary tubes are still blocked, replace them. - Check the transducers and recording system for any faults.